khill42/OSC_IntroHPC/_episodes/99_SLURMscheduler.md

 Each of these parameters have a default setting they will revert to if not set however this means your script may act differently to what you expect.

-You can find out more information about these parameters by viewing the manual page of the `qsub` function.
+You can find out more information about these parameters by viewing the manual page of the `sbatch` function.
 This will also show you what the default settings are.

 ```
 man sbatch